all insights

 MySQL will utilize this multicolumn index if the query contains conditions that match the column order defined in the index.

-Queries that multicolumn indexed can be used
+Queries where multicolumn indexed can be used

 1. Filtering data based on the name column (leftmost column) alone: